INTERVIEW | Wendell Smith

 Let's talk about your work.
 Could you elaborate on how your work moderates conversations between the Caribbean and North America, as you mention in your statement?

 The Caribbean has a long history with North America in terms of historical, cultural, political, economic, and social dimensions.
 The economic influence is demonstrated through trade, tourism, and business investments.
 Additionally, the migration of Caribbean nationals to America has had an impact on its social life and culture.
 This is most evident in the influence of contemporary American musical styles.
 Then there is colonialism, as a result of the slave experience, which has shaped the diaspora and influenced the cultures and social structures in both regions.
 This inextricable link has created some important debates where America, holding the "economic power," has sought to define the region.
 Consequently, the Caribbean, through its determination, is compelled to control its own narrative and cement the essence and meaning of its own culture.
-My work is central to this debate, where the themes and stylistic forms are developed to counter stereotypes and narratives falsely propagated by the dominant nation (North America).
+My work is central to this debate, where the themes and stylistic forms are developed to counter stereotypes and narratives falsely propagated by dominant nations (North America and the rest of the Western world).
 In this quest for "truth" and to reclaim the narrative, the work illuminates audiences in the hope of understanding the nuance of the culture and, in effect, restoring its sense of dignity.

 All in Time, Acrylic on Paper, 38x18 in, 2024 © Wendell Smith